8 Best Renters Insurance Companies in Maryland of 2026

 Its average cost is a dollar cheaper than State Farm, coming in at$12 a month or $147 a year.

-State Farm clocks in at around $10, which means Travelers charges the second-lowest premiums in Maryland.
+State Farm costs around $10, meaning Travelers charges Maryland's second-lowest premiums.

 Travelers Renters Insurance Pros & Cons